eProsima/Fast-DDS-docs/docs/notes/notes.rst

 2. Fix bad-free when receiving malformed DATA submessage
 3. Fix clang warnings
 4. Use STL implementation of ``Timed/RecursiveTimedMutex`` when ``MSVC >= 19.36``
-5. Notify data-sharing listener at the end of a successful matching in intraprocess
+5. Notify datasharing listener at the end of a successful matching in intraprocess
 6. Fix the clang build for clang 14
-7. Fix HelloWorld Data-Sharing example idl
+7. Fix ``HelloWorld`` ``DataSharing`` example idl
-8. Fix the behavior of ``disable_positive_acks`` period
+8. Fix the behaviour of ``disable_positive_acks`` period
 9. Fix ``DomainParticipant::register_remote_type`` return when negotiating type
 10. Fix Data Race when updating liveliness changed in WLP
 11. Fix TCP sender resources creation
-12. Fix flow controllers unit tests compilation when using Fast CDR from thirdparty
+12. Fix flow controllers utests compilation when using ``Fast CDR`` from thirdparty
-13. Add XML parser bit_bound bounds check
+13. Add XML parser ``bit_bound`` bounds check
+14. Add tests for reconnection with same GUID
-14. Fix Github Windows CI
+15. Fix Github Windows CI
-15. Fix PubSubAsReliable test
+16. Fix PubSubAsReliable test
-16. Use ``FASTRTPS_NO_LIB`` on unittest root folder
+17. Use ``FASTRTPS_NO_LIB`` on unittest root folder
-17. Fix missing mandatory attribute check in XML parser struct type
+18. Fix missing mandatory attribute check in XML parser struct type
-18. Fix mac address overflow on windows
+19. Fix mac address overflow on windows
-19. Use ``SO_EXCLUSIVEADDRUSE`` for Win32 unicast listening sockets
+20. Use ``SO_EXCLUSIVEADDRUSE`` for Win32 unicast listening sockets
-20. Fix FileWatchTest for github windows CI
+21. Fix FileWatchTest for github windows CI
-21. Add missing thread include
+22. Add missing thread include
-22. Update TLS unit test certificates
+23. Update TLS unit test certificates
-23. Select correct .repos file on push events
+24. Select correct .repos file on push events
-24. Fix documentation CI branch
+25. Fix documentation CI branch
-25. Fix TCP deadlock on channel reuse
+26. Fix TCP deadlock on channel reuse
-26. Fix dns filter in CMakeLists file for tests
+27. Fix dns filter in CMakeLists file for tests
-27. Fix bad-free when receiving malformed DATA_FRAG submessage
+28. Fix bad-free when receiving malformed DATA_FRAG submessage
-28. Fix memory problem when ciphering payload
+29. Fix memory problem when ciphering payload
-29. Fix build with TLS, but not security
+30. Fix build with TLS, but not security
-30. Fix CVE-2023-50257
+31. Fix CVE-2023-50257
-31. Fix data race on writer destruction while sending heartbeat
+32. Fix data race on writer destruction while sending heartbeat
-32. Fix comparison in remove_from_pdp_reader_history
+33. Fix comparison in remove_from_pdp_reader_history
-33. Fix data race in PDPListener and SecurityManager
+34. Fix data race in PDPListener and SecurityManager
-34. Update PR template to include check for PR description, title and backports
+35. Update PR template to include check for PR description, title and backports
-35. Fix std::move warning
+36. Fix std::move warning
-36. Revert "TCP deadlock on channel reuse"
+37. Revert "TCP deadlock on channel reuse"
+38. Fix max clash with Windows CI

 .. note::
   If you are upgrading from a version older than 1.7.0, it is **required** to regenerate generated source from IDL